MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 - You are an Administrator of the App Catalog.
 - Your tenant has version 4.0 or higher of M365 learning pathways provisioned.

+It's reccomended that you install the SharePoint Success Site using the instructions below, but you can also follow the guidance on how to provision from the [look book](https://docs.microsoft.com/sharepoint/provision-sss-lookbook).
+[See what the provisioning process is like.](https://www.youtube.com/watch?v=HZjxBAKVnJs&feature=youtu.be)

 ### Provision the SharePoint Success Site to your tenant from the Learning pathways administrative page

-It's reccomended that you install the SharePoint Success Site using the instructions below, but you can also follow the guidance on how to provision from the [look book](https://docs.microsoft.com/sharepoint/provision-sss-lookbook).

 1. Navigate to [office.com](https://www.office.com/) or your organization’s sign-in location.
 2. Sign in with your username and password.